kalaidin/ipytelegram/README.md

 -------------
 Cell magic as follows:

-    %%telegram_send I am finally done!
+    %%telegram_send I am finally trained!
     model.train(epochs=1e10)

-will send "I am done" to you on behalf of your bot once the cell is executed.
+will send "I am finally trained!" to you on behalf of your bot once the cell is completed.

 Token
 -------------
-Talk to [BotFather](https://telegram.me/botfather) to create a bot.
+Talk to [BotFather](https://telegram.me/botfather) to create a bot and get a token.

 ID
 -------------
-Send a message to your bot first, then run:
+The bot is not able to start a conversation with you, so talk to him first, then run:

     import telepot
     bot = telepot.Bot(<token>)
     response = bot.getUpdates()

-Look up `response` for ID.
+Look up `response` for your ID.